Series expansions for Maass forms on the full modular group from the Farey transfer operators: From gpf to Maass forms on the imaginary axis

 and the similar one for $\PPP^{-q+\frac 12}_{n+q-\frac 12} \left( \sin \vartheta \right)$, we see that the convergence in \eqref{legendre-exp-theta} is uniform on any compact interval contained in $(0,\frac \pi 2)$.
 Hence the convergence in \eqref{legendre-exp} is uniform on any compact interval contained in $(0,\infty)$.

-\begin{corollary} Letting $w=1$ and $\{a_{n,q}\}$ as in \eqref{fi-power-b} with $a_{0,q}=0$, the function $u(iy)$ in \eqref{legendre-exp} is the restriction to the imaginary axis of an even Maass cusp form. \end{corollary} \begin{proof} It follows from the fundamental theorem of Maass (see \cite[Theorem 2, p.
-234]{Ter} and \cite[Proposition 2.1]{Le}) that even Maass cusp forms are uniquely determined by their restriction on the imaginary axis, and correspond to coefficients $\{c_{n,q}\}$ which make the series \eqref{four-exp} satisfy $u_m(iy)= u_m(i\frac 1y)$.
+\begin{corollary} Letting $w=1$ and $\{a_{n,q}\}$ as in \eqref{fi-power-b} with $a_{0,q}=0$, the function $u_0(iy)$ in \eqref{legendre-exp} is the restriction to the imaginary axis of an even Maass cusp form. \end{corollary} \begin{proof} It follows from the fundamental theorem of Maass (see \cite[Theorem 2, p.
+234]{Ter} and \cite[Proposition 2.1]{Le}) that even Maass cusp forms are uniquely determined as functions with restriction on the imaginary axis of the form \eqref{four-exp} for $x=0$ and coefficients $\{c_{n,q}\}$ which make the series \eqref{four-exp} satisfy $u(iy)= u(i\frac 1y)$.